KDE/kded/README.md

   of which update files have been processed already in the config-file kconf\_updaterc.
 It only performs a certain update once.

-* Checking for hostname changes.
-It is a really bad idea to change the hostname of a running system and it usually only happens with incorrectly configured dial-up connections.
-Never the less, kded will check for hostname changes and if it detects one it will make the necassery changes to the KDE environemnt and X-server to allow continued proper operation.
-The program kdontchangethehostname is executed to make the actual changes.

 ### Configuration of built in tasks.

 The built in tasks have some configuration options that can be changed by